When to prune apple trees - the perfect time to control the size and encourage fruiting

 Petar Ivanov is a gardening and plant expert who has been working at Fantastic Gardeners for 8 years.
 As one of the company's top-performing experts, he now manages over 6 teams of gardeners, delivering stunning landscape results and fostering a deep connection with nature through his work.

-'The best time to do that is normally during late winter or early spring while the tree is still dormant just before new growth begins, between late January and early March.
+This is echoed by Peter, who says, ‘The best time is normally during late winter or early spring while the tree is still dormant just before new growth begins, between late January and early March.
 The exact time will depend on your specific climate and location.'

 Apple tree in orchard